 What Is a Negligence Claim for a Stillbirth?

-Stillbirth is where a baby dies in the womb after 24 weeks of gestation; they are born without any signs of life - no heartbeat, no breath taken.
-Discover more about what a stillbirth is.
+Stillbirth is where a baby dies in the womb after 24 weeks of gestation with no signs of life at birth.

-A negligence claim for a stillbirth is a type of medical negligence or personal injury claim typically brought by parents when a stillbirth occurs as a result of medical professionals to meet the right standard of care during pregnancy, labour, or birth delivery.
+A negligence claim for a stillbirth is a type of medical negligence or birth injury claim parents can bring if medical care fell below the expected standard during pregnancy, labour, or delivery.

 Not all stillbirths are preventable, and a large proportion occur in seemingly healthy babies.
 However, in the UK, around one in 250 babies are stillborn because of trauma or an event that was not well-managed or anticipated.